GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/gce/serial-log-analyzer.md

     Key Investigation Areas:

     Boot Issues:
-        - Check for Boot issues happening due to Kernel Panics
+        - Check for Boot issues happening due to Kernel panics
         - Check for GRUB related issues.
         - Check if system failed to find boot disk.
         - Check if Filesystem corruption is causing issues with system boot.